Tim-Smith1/readmdgenerator/README2.md

   After a code review, your feature may be merged.
 ---
 ## Tests:
-  test
+  Only manual testing was performed on this app.
+Future improvements will us Jest.
 ---
 ## Authors and Acknowledgments
-  me
+   Tim Smith as well as Study groups and help from TA Sam Adams.
 ---
 ## Contact Information:
-* GitHub Username: hi
+* GitHub Username: Tim-Smith1
-* GitHub Email: hi
+* GitHub Email: timnotreal@gmail.com